akshay-podagatlapalli/UFC_Recommender_System/README.md

 ## Formulating the Recommender Model
 How does the model actually come up with the recommendations?
 The short answer is that it uses cosine similarity between the users’ responses and the fighter stats from the dataset.
-The more involved answer has a few steps involved, in how the model comes up with the recommendation, which is listed below:
+The more involved answer has a few steps involved, in how the model comes up with the recommendation, which are listed below:
 * The model asks the user 5 questions.
 * The first two questions help filter down the responses by asking the user their preferred fighting style and their preferred weight class.
 * This filtering step helps narrow down the dataset to focus on fighters who match the user's preferences in terms of fighting style and weight class.
 By identifying the user's preferred criteria, the model can reduce the number of potential recommendations and provide more relevant suggestions.